©Photo by iStock: miodrag ignjatovic

 • Can only imitate speech but cannot independently/spontaneously produce words or phrases

-Parents and guardians should be able to understand roughly 50-75 percent of a child’s speech at two to three years of age, and by the age of four, a child’s speech should be understood in general.
+Parents and guardians should be able to understand roughly 50-75 percent of a child’s speech at two to three years of age.
+By the age of four, a child’s speech should be understood in general.

 Speech Delays In Bilingual Kids© Photo by iStock: PeopleImages

 Technically speaking, however, bilingual households do not directly cause speech or language delays in children.
 While it might seem that a child learning two languages at once isn’t as capable of speaking either language as a monolingual child, the fact of the matter is that the child is acquiring two languages at the same time.
-They’re doing twice the amount of work in essence.
+In essence, they’re doing twice the amount of work.

 “Being raised monolingual is ‘easier’ than being bilingual.
 You can focus more brain power on learning one language and producing it compared to someone being raised with two languages”

-From an informal survey of friends and acquaintances with bilingual families, roughly 60 percent of the children struggled with language learning and speech production prior to attending primary school.
+An informal survey of friends and acquaintances with bilingual families revealed that roughly 60 percent of the children struggled with language learning and speech production prior to attending primary school.
 Based on anecdotal evidence, these children showed no obvious (to their parents) bias towards either language and, after some struggle, began to use both fairly regularly.

-The more common type of language acquisition is known as sequential acquisition, where an individual learns one language and then begins to study a second at an older age at school or by moving abroad.
-Basically put, anyone who has ever studied a second language in school is a sequential learner regardless of their ultimate language abilities.
+The more common type of language acquisition is known as sequential acquisition.
+This is where an individual learns one language and then begins to study a second at an older age at school or by moving abroad.
+Basically, anyone who has ever studied a second language in school is a sequential learner regardless of their ultimate language abilities.

 Speech Delays In Bilingual Kids© Photo by iStock: EikoTsuttiy

-In a monolingual environment such as Japan, it can seem next to impossible to raise fully bilingual children.
-Being “fully bilingual” itself is a bit of a misnomer, as anyone, regardless of their language skills or fluency, can be considered bilingual.
+In a monolingual environment such as Japan, raising fully bilingual children can seem next to impossible.
+However, being “fully bilingual” itself is a bit of a misnomer, as anyone, regardless of their language skills or fluency, can be considered bilingual.

-Being bilingual generally implies that you have a dominant or primary language, usually based on where you live, but this can change due to any number of circumstances such as work, social network and so on.
-In early childhood, it mainly falls to the family to teach any languages outside that of the community they live in.
-There are three key points that parents wanting to raise bilingual children should keep in mind, based on the experiences of parents I spoke to and language experts of all kinds.
+Being bilingual generally implies that you have a dominant or primary language.
+This is usually based on where you live but can change due to any number of circumstances, such as work, social network, and so on.
+In early childhood, the family must teach any languages outside that of the community they live in.
+Based on the experiences of parents I spoke to and language experts of all kinds, there are three key points that parents wanting to raise bilingual children should keep in mind.

 Mixing languages does not mean they are struggling to learn either language.
-Anyone that’s studied a language in any capacity knows how easy it can be to mix up words, make grammar mistakes or forget how to say something in one language.
-You can do that even if you’re monolingual too.
+Anyone who’s studied a language in any capacity knows how easy it can be to mix up words.
+Whether that be making grammar mistakes or forgetting how to say something in one language.
+You can do that even if you’re monolingual, too.
 It just happens.

 When it comes to being bilingual, combining two languages in a single sentence is known as “code-mixing/switching.”
-It’s a perfectly normal part of language acquisition and use, and according to some experts, might even be a sign that a child has a higher-than-average language proficiency.
+It’s a perfectly normal part of language acquisition and use.
+According to some experts, it might even be a sign that a child has a higher-than-average language proficiency.

-The most important thing you can do to help your child be comfortable learning two languages is to treat it like something that is normal.
-Spend time with them, read to them and most of all, be understanding of what they are attempting to do.
+The most important thing you can do to help your child feel comfortable learning two languages is to treat it like something normal.
+Spend time with them, read to them, and most of all, understand what they are attempting to do.

-If you’re interested in raising your child in a bilingual home in Japan, please see this article about bringing up bilingual babies for some helpful tips and advice.
-If you’re concerned about your child’s speech or language development, please check this speech trouble one out.
+Are you interested in raising your child in a bilingual home in Japan?
+Check out this article about bringing up bilingual babies for some helpful tips and advice.
+If you’re concerned about your child’s speech or language development, please check this speech troubles article out.

 Leave a Reply